chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 {{< note >}}

-Make sure all the frontend nodes and OpenSearch have access to the object storage.
+- Make sure all the frontend nodes and OpenSearch have access to the object storage.
+- The value of location varies based on the type of Object Storage, that is, `location="s3"` incase of S3 storage that includes AWS S3, Minio and Non-AWS S3, and `location="gcs"` incase of Google Cloud Storage bucket.

 {{< /note >}}

 Once done with the OpenSearch setup, add the following `automate.toml` file and patch the updated config to all frontend nodes.
 In the file, modify the values listed below: